alexdsbreslav/quicklooks/how_to_use_quicklook/build_chart_skeleton.md

 ## Build a chart skeleton
-To build a chart skeleton, use the function:
+To build a chart skeleton, we will use the function:
 ```python
 quicklook.build_chart_skeleton
 ```